moniba-ravan/Photo-Album/README.md

 # Travel Photo Album
-This is a photo album using HTML-CSS-JS
+This is a sample of travel photo Album website using HTML-CSS-JS.
 ![](album-preview.gif)
 August 2020